-Abundance of Nectar and Pollen
+An abundance of Nectar and Pollen

 This period is well associated with the summer.
 At this point in time, there are enough flowers to produce nectar and sometimes pollen.
 Honey bees there collect these items and take them to the hives, where they would store the pollen and begin the process of turning nectar into honey.

 Lastly, we will talk of enough pollen consumption as another wax secretion stimulant.
-The worker bees always try to collect much pollen as they possibly can.
-When all these are available, the bees will be forming wax at a much higher rate. they will hang onto each other in a lace like manner to produce more wax.
-With availability of more food, the bees will be triggered to produce more wax, which is very useful both to the bees and also to the beekeepers.
+The worker bees always try to collect as much pollen as they possibly can.
+When all these are available, the bees will be forming wax at a much higher rate. they will hang onto each other in a lace-like manner to produce more wax.
+With the availability of more food, the bees will be triggered to produce more wax, which is very useful both to the bees and also to the beekeepers.

 Earlier on, we had mentioned that bees also form festoons before they swarm.
 It is very evident from what we have learned that bees really love to work in groups.
-They delegate duties to themselves of which they must perform uniformly and socially.
+They delegate duties to themselves which they must perform uniformly and socially.
 Therefore, the festoons are formed to that effect of interaction.

 It’s hard for a single honey bee to survive on its own.
 Almost all the honey bee jobs require them to be close to one another The whole colony functions as one loving family.
 When the bees are feeling cold and want to feel warm, they cluster together so as to produce heat.
-When building wax, they remain suspended with the leg to leg connection in a process we know as festooning.
+When building wax, they remain suspended with the leg-to-leg connection in a process we know as festooning.

-Apart from their lifestyle, we have also tried to come up with some ideas about the reasons behind why bees create festoons.
+Apart from their lifestyle, we have also tried to come up with some ideas about the reasons why bees create festoons.
 Granted, the reasons were not as many and are not definitively proven.
 We can always say they form the festoons to know the distance between the frames, to build more wax or even to act as a bridge that they use to link up other places within the hives.
 The actual reason is still unknown though, even to scientists.